dev4press/demopress/readme.txt

 = WordPress default Generators =
 * **Users**: randomize from select roles, domains for emails, password; generate name and about; use name for email and login.
 * **Terms**: support for default and custom taxonomies; support for hierarchy; generate name and description.
-* **Posts**: support for default and custom post types; support for hierarchy; generate, title, content, excerpt, publication date and author, featured image; assign terms.
+* **Posts**: support for default and custom post-types; support for hierarchy; generate, title, content, excerpt, publication date and author, featured image; assign terms.
 * **Comments**: support for threaded comments; limit posts to get comments; generate content, comment authors information.

 = bbPress Generators =
-* **Forums**: support for forums hierarchy; generate forum title, content, publication date and author.
+* **Forums**: support for forum hierarchy; generate forum title, content, publication date and author.
 * **Topics**: generate title, content, publication date and author; assign topic tags; select forums for generated topics.
 * **Replies**: generate title, content, author; date based on topic date; for topics from selected forums.